George Doundoulakis: Battle of Crete and the Cretan resistance

-Special Operations Executive – (SOE)
+Special Operations Executive

-Montague Woodhouse was appointed SOE chief on Crete, replacing John Pendlebury who had been executed by the Germans during the battle.
+Montague Woodhouse was appointed SOE chief on Crete, replacing John Pendlebury, who had been executed by the Germans during the battle.
 Woodhouse approached Doundoulakis after spotting his savoir-faire as the Greek interpreter in Archanes.
 He requested that Doundoulakis support the SOE in hiding and evacuating British soldiers who had been left behind on Crete, with full knowledge that his efforts were punishable by death.
 Undaunted, Doundoulakis formed an underground organization under the command of the SOE's "Monty" Woodhouse.
 This would become one of the first Cretan resistance groups.

 Along with his brother Helias Doundoulakis and friends, they began scouring the island for recruits.
 Gathering momentum, Doundoulakis rounded up ex-military personnel and civilians from Heraklion and Lasithi.
 After Woodhouse left Crete, the SOE replaced him with "Tom" Dunbabin.
 Risky sabotages under his watch were performed, such as the destruction of the Kastelli Airfield.
 Along with friend Kimon Zografakis and two British commandos, Doundoulakis was able to set the airfield on fire after they placed explosives on seven German airplanes and hundreds of barrels of aviation fuel.
 Informants also uncovered German naval intelligence through a paramour of a German officer.
 After being relayed to Dunbabin, it resulted in the destruction of a German convoy destined to resupply Field Marshal Erwin Rommel and his Afrika Korps in September 1942.
 After the war, Doundoulakis was awarded the King's Medal for Courage in the Cause of Freedom from Great Britain for his services.
 Thomas Dunbabin was awarded the Distinguished Service Order by the British military.

 Dunbabin finally left, and the SOE followed him up with the legendary Patrick Leigh Fermor, known to the Cretans as "Mihalis".
 George's intelligence circle grew exponentially.
 George and Leigh Fermor, along with guerrilla leader Manolis Bandouvas, would take refuge within the mountainous SOE hideouts of Mount Ida.